Gallery of Fakes

 I have now purchased a pack of the NGR and will compare it with the Satya.
 Maybe they are even better? 😉 – Update: Link to the review.

-However, I have also come across less obvious imitations of Satya Nag Champa.
-Unfortunately, I wasn’t able to take any pictures of them.
+There are far more convincing imitations of Satya Nag Champa.
+Unfortunately, I don’t have any pictures of them.

 Goloka